top of page

 A mail contact contains information about a person who's outside of your Exchange Online organization.
 A mail contact has an external email address, but the mail contact is visible in your organization's shared address book (also known as the global address list or GAL) and other address lists.

-Mail Contacts are nothing, but directory service objects that contains the information about the user that exist outside/external of the exchange organization.
+Mail Contacts are nothing but directory service objects that contain information about the user that exists outside/external of the exchange organization.

-Each contact will have an external email address and the email sent to the contact will route to this external email address.
+Each contact will have an external email address, and the email sent to the contact will be routed to this external email address.

 Mail-enabled

-A mail-enabled user is an Active Directory account that represents a user outside of the Exchange organization.
-Each mail user has an external email address and the emails sent to the mail user are routed to this external email address.
+A mail-enabled user is an Active Directory account representing a user outside the Exchange organization.
+Each mail user has an external email address, and the emails sent to the mail user are routed to this external email address.

 NOTE: A mail user is similar to a mail contact; however, a mail user has Active Directory logon credentials and can access resources within the exchange organization, but a mail contact cannot.